TartanLlama/tartanllama.github.io/_posts/2016-06-22-structured-bindings.md

     float b;
     std::string c;
 };

+yay foo();

+auto [a, b, c] = foo();
 {% endhighlight %}

-Adding support for structured bindings is surprisingly easy; you just need to specialize three existing template classes to express how to destructure your class.
-These three template classes are `std::tuple_size` (number of variables), `std::tuple_element` (types of the variables), and `std::get` (values of the variables).

-For demonstration purposes we'll write a small `triple` implementation, which is like a `std::pair`, but with three elements.
+So can this:

 {% highlight cpp %}
-template <typename A, typename B, typename C>
-struct triple {
+struct yay_wrapper : yay {
-	A a;
-	B b;
-	C c;
+    static int count;
+};

+yay_wrapper bar();

+auto [a, b, c] = bar();
+{% endhighlight %}

+If you have more complex classes, or want to wrap/process members before exposing them, you'll need to add structured binding support yourself.
+Fortunately, this is rather elegantly built on top of existing mechanisms.
+All you need to do is tell the compiler how many variables you want to expose, the types of them, and how to get at the values.
+This is done through the `std::tuple_size`, `std::tuple_element`, and `get` utilities.

+For demonstration purposes we'll write a small class named `Config`, which stores some immutable configuration data.
+We'll be returning `name` as a C++17 `std::string_view`, `id` by value, and `data` by reference to const.

+{% highlight cpp %}
+class Config {
+    std::string name;
+    std::size_t id;
+    std::vector<std::string> data;

+    //constructors and such
 };
 {% endhighlight %}